yyoshi77/BST260_2021_Team11/README.md

 ### COVID-19 Pandemic and Olympics Marathon Performance - A Case Study Using Rio 2016 and Tokyo 2020 Data -

 ## About the project
-COVID-19 has impacted all over the world.
-The Olympics, Tokyo 2020, was not an exception.
+The emergence of COVID-19 has impacted all over the world.
+The Olympics, Tokyo 2020, is not an exception.
 The objective of this project is to see differences in records for marathon games between pre- and post-pandemic periods.

 ## About this GitHub
 The members contributed to their own sections.
 You can find a compiled .Rmd/html file named "1_Project_Summary" that includes all the sections.
 You can also find separated files that can work stand-alone, representing the work of the individual members.